 Settings Variations

 Each animation effect will have slightly different settings, but they all follow the same general principles.
 Set an ‘Action Window’ and then apply settings to achieve the desired effect.
 For example, with horizontal animations, you can set the direction of movement.
-In this example, we set an object to move from its canvas position towards the right of the screen.
-The bottom row of direction buttons tells the animation the starting position of the object, whilst the top direction buttons show the direction of movement.
+In this example, we set an element to move from its canvas position towards the right of the screen.
+The bottom row of direction buttons tells the animation the starting position of the element, whilst the top direction buttons show the direction of movement.

-The thing to note about horizontal animation is that the route of travel is unlimited - essentially, the object will move right off the screen edge during the time it takes to scroll through the ‘Action Window’.
+The thing to note about horizontal animation is that the route of travel is unlimited - essentially, the element will move right off the screen edge during the time it takes to scroll through the ‘Action Window’.
 So, the bigger the ‘Action Window’, the longer it will take for the animation to complete.
-If you wanted to restrict the horizontal motion so that the object doesn’t fly completely off the screen, you can set both sets of direction buttons to ‘Canvas’.
+If you wanted to restrict the horizontal motion so that the element doesn’t fly completely off the screen, you can set both sets of direction buttons to ‘Canvas’.
 This will allow you to set a scroll speed, which basically restricts the movement.
-This results in the animation starting when the object enters the ‘Action Window’ and will stop when it exits the window.
+This results in the animation starting when the element enters the ‘Action Window’ and will stop when it exits the window.
 If the scroll speed is set low enough (typically below 1x), the animation will stop before it has time to fly off the edge of the screen.
 Here is an example of that effect.
 It uses a very small ‘Action Window’ and a low speed.
-If the window size was increased, the object would continue moving towards the right of the screen edge until the page scroll reaches the top of the ‘Action Window’
+If the window size was increased, the element would continue moving towards the right of the screen edge until the page scroll reaches the top of the ‘Action Window’

 Final Thoughts